-Sunday Services are in Person at 10:30 and there is also a Simultaneous livestream services on YouTube.
-Click here to access:http://live.buffalouu.org.
+Sunday Services are in Person at 10:30 and there is also a Simultaneous livestream service on YouTube.
+Click here to access: http://live.buffalouu.org.
+Closecaptioning is available.

-You can also access our past services at this site.closecaptioning is available.
+You can also access our past services at this site.

 Large-Print Orders of Service are available upon request from our ushers.